Epyon616/cw-test/README.md

-#CW Test
+# CW Test

+Use Node version 13.7.0

-To run the application:
+## To run the application:

 1. CD into the project root
 2. run `npm install`
 3. run `npm start`

-To run the test suite:
+## To run the test suite:

 From the root of the application run `npm test`